-Claiming to be the world’s first dog friendly café, Café Bones is truly a dog owner’s delight.
+Claiming to be the world’s first dog friendly café, Café Bones is truly a dog owner’s delight and one of the top places to take your dog in Sydney.
 It’s a fantastic place to relax, have a coffee and something to eat, and even get something for your pooch too.
 In the midst of them having a good run-around with the other dogs there, they can take a break, have a Pupaccino and some gourmet doggy biscuit treats.
 After you’ve had your lunch, you can spend a while in the Hawthorne Canal Reserve, a popular off-leash dog park that Café Bones is found in.

 An outdoor cinema showing new film releases, advance screenings and classic films on the grass of the Belvedere Amphitheatre in Centennial Park – and you can bring your dog too!
 Instead of leaving them at home, you’re welcome to bring them with you, there are just a few house rules:

 For the owners, it is advised you bring some blankets and pillows to relax on as you watch the movie, or you can hire a beanbag when you get there.
 You’re allowed to bring your own refreshments with you (including alcohol), but there is plenty of food and drink available at the venue also, including New Yorker Chilli Cheese Dogs, Nachos and Nutella Donuts… Yum.
 Adult Tickets start from $19, and the cinema nights will be running until the 27th March.